 “God is still calling and there are people who are still listening,” said Rev. Dr. Trip Lowery, director of Vocational Discernment and Candidacy for the General Board of Higher Education and Ministry (GBHEM).

 On Nov.
-1, 207 young adults arrived in Orlando, Florida to participate in Exploration 2019.
+1, more than 200 young adults arrived in Orlando, Florida to participate in Exploration 2019.
 GBHEM hosts the biennial event designed to help participants from ages 18-26 discern if God is calling them to ordained ministry in the Church.
 The weekend is filled with dynamic speakers, inspiring worship services, small group discussions and workshops related to life in ministry.

 “Exploration definitely helped me further discern my call and I feel much more stable in what I want to do with my future,” said Greta Long, a junior at Illinois State University.
 “I also formed some really meaningful relationships and I’m excited to see where those lead and how those blossom.”

 Long is a member of the Illinois Great Rivers Annual Conference and is interested in pursuing ordination as a deacon and then working in mental health counseling and pastoral care.

 As part of the event’s workshops, students like Long had opportunities to meet with current clergy and lay ministry leaders and learn from their experiences.
 Topics included, “Mission and Social Justice,” “Extension Ministry: Serving Beyond the Local Church,” and “Diversity in Ministry: Embracing Holistic, Inclusive Community.”